 The Company defers in vehicle pooling costs certain yard operation expenses associated with vehicles consigned to and received by the Company, but not sold as of the end of the period.
 The Company quantifies the deferred costs using a calculation that includes the number of vehicles at its facilities at the beginning and end of the period, the number of vehicles sold during the period and an allocation of certain yard operation costs of the period.
 The primary expenses allocated and deferred are certain facility costs, labor, transportation, and vehicle processing.
 If the allocation factors change, then yard operation expenses could increase or decrease correspondingly in the future.
 These costs are expensed as vehicles are sold in subsequent periods on an average cost basis.
-Given the fixed cost nature of the Company's business, there is not a direct correlation for an increase in expenses or units processed on vehicle pooling costs.
+Given the fixed cost nature of the Company's business, there are no direct correlations for increases in expenses or units processed on vehicle pooling costs.